 When the College's internal procedures have been concluded, the Examination Office will issue a student with a completed copy of the appeal form.
-Following this, a student who is dissatisfied with the final decision on his/her case may be able to apply to awarding organisations (to Falmouth University in the case of one of the College's university validated programmes or to Pearson in case of HND Courses).
+Following this, a student who is dissatisfied with the final decision on his/her case may be able to apply to awarding organisations (to Bishop Grosseteste University or Falmouth University in the case of one of the College's University validated programmes or to Pearson in case of HND Courses).

-In the event of the College dismissing the appeal, the awarding organisation (Falmouth University, Pearson) whose decision to uphold or dismiss the appeal may be final.
+In the event of the College dismissing the appeal, the awarding organisation (Bishop Grosseteste University, Falmouth University, Pearson) whose decision to uphold or dismiss the appeal may be final.